Rooted - Fall 21

 Part III: A White and Black and Tan Fantasy

-There was a fantasy to biraciality when I was growing up: The best of two cultures!
+Fantasy so often cloaked the experience of biraciality when I was growing up: The best of two cultures!
 The seamless navigation through Black and White!
 Optimistic suggestions from the utopian-minded Whites who populated my 1980s and 90s.
 Did they know that they were lying, even then?
 Did they intend to stop at the intro, to bury the lead?
 Singing and holding hands is nice, but what of the marooning?
 The isolation?
-(Good preparation, in retrospect, that).
+(Good preparation, in retrospect).

 But I never got to see myself reflected in either mother or father or peer.

-In Europe, the image of Black America doesn’t typically square with shooting weekends or Chelsea dinner parties.
-In my arsenal, I carried some Oh Reallys for the But I would have guessed Spains.
-My hair might have been from India(4), but I myself couldn’t possibly have been from anywhere below Sicily.
+In the United Kingdom, the image of Black America doesn’t typically square with shooting weekends or Parsons Green dinner parties.
+In my arsenal, I carried some Oh Reallys for the But I would have guessed Spain.
+My hair might have been from India⁴, but I myself couldn’t possibly have been from anywhere below Sicily.

 No way, not here.

 Not here, not there.
-Between the two poles of a pseudo-binary, I had seemed to shift unknowingly, after twelve years in the London Fog, from Black to what?
-Slotted into my elegant England of fancy dress and wedding raves(5), I couldn’t help but wonder: was I inadvertently passing?
+Between the two poles of a fictive binary, I had seemed to shift unknowingly, after twelve years in the London Fog, from Black to…what?
+Burrowed into an England of fancy-dress [costumed] weddings and raves,⁵ I couldn’t help but wonder: was I inadvertently passing?

 Part IV.
 Verbum iactum est

-In the typed card that underpins the work, Piper outlines the arc of previous misadventures in self-disclosure: forestalling racist remarks by Whites who wrongly assume they are speaking entre eux; their defensive rebuttals, their insults, their disbelief.
-Piper drily acquiesces to the entitled demand for the benefit of the doubt, sliding the disclosure from a preemptory to amendatory position.
-Her calling in part, but also mine: to record concretely the veracity of a life for those who would not hear.
+In the typed card that underpins the work, Piper outlines the arc of previous misadventures in self-disclosure: forestalling racist remarks by Whites beside her at dinner who wrongly assume they are speaking entre eux, informing them she is Black before the fact.
+She writes of their rebuttals, their insults, their disbelief.
+Piper then drily acquiesces to their demand for the benefit of the doubt, sliding the disclosure moment from a peremptory to amendatory position, sliding a card across a table.

 Part V: Dear Friends